Portugal, Ireland build cash buffer, ease debt repayment fears

 * Portugal sells first dollar bond since 2010

-* Some strategists say no rush with low rates (Recasts with detail on Irish, Portuguese bond deals, moves in core debt)
+* Some strategists say no rush with low rates (Adds fresh comment, updates prices)

-LONDON, July 2 (Reuters) - Portugal and Ireland, two of Europe’s most indebted countries, took advantage of historically low borrowing costs to fund near-term debt repayments ahead of schedule on Wednesday.
+LONDON, July 2 (Reuters) - Portugal and Ireland, two of Europe’s most indebted countries, are aiming to soothe investor nerves by funding near-term debt repayments ahead of schedule on Wednesday.

-Portugal was poised to raise $4.5 billion from the sale of its first dollar bond in more than four years as it set about raising funding for next year.
-The deal was due to price later in the day.
+Portugal will sell its first dollar bond in more than four years as it sets about raising funding for next year.
+Ireland, meanwhile, is offering investors the chance to swap a bond that matures in 2016 for 10-year debt.

-Ireland, meanwhile, cut its funding requirement for 2016 by 2 billion euros through a bond swap and buyback.
+“As a precautionary measure it makes a lot of sense,” said Luca Jellinek, European head of fixed income at Credit Agricole.

-“Primary markets are wide open and as we are seeing peripheral treasuries are trying to get as much ahead as they can in terms of their issuance,” said Commerzbank strategist Michael Leister.
+“After the experience of the last few years, we know how quickly the market can become less liquid or less favourable.”

 Around 37 percent of Portugal’s 138 billion euros of debt falls due by the end of 2016, while around 23 percent of Ireland’s 144 billion euros also matures during that period, according to Thomson Reuters data.